-In traditional retail, products go from manufacturers to wholesalers and only after that they are delivered to retail stores.
-As a result, the final price of a product gets much higher than the producer’s price as each intermediary wants to earn a prfit.
+In traditional retail, products go from manufacturers to wholesalers, and only after that, they are delivered to retail stores.
+As a result, the final price of a product gets much higher than the producer’s price as each intermediary wants to earn a profit.
 Moreover, due to other expenses including shipping and storage retail prices grow even further.

-However, in the dropshipping model, a retailer can avoid most of additional expenses.
+However, in the dropshipping model, a retailer can avoid most of the additional expenses.